 RON GARNER 2015© ALL RIGHTS RESERVED

-I’m not an engine guy, really don’t particularly like putting engines together, but I have had to build a lot of TRs, Ford Kents, Matchless and JAPs over the years.
 The TR is unique despite it reputation as an agricultural version of a boat anchor.
 The designers took pains to make it repairable by part replacement rather than reliance on sophisticated machine shop availability.
-If your +4 throws a rod in Timbuktu you can have Uncle Melvyn send you new bearings, a rod, a new wet sleeve and with a Koyra Chiini translation ap on your phone plus a few basic spanners, the local Imam will have you back on the road again in no time.
+If your +4 throws a rod in Timbuktu you can have Uncle Melvyn send you new bearings, a rod, a new wet sleeve and with a few basic spanners you will be back on the road again in no time.

 It takes but a few minutes to make a tool from some ash scraps and 5/16″-18 threaded rod to properly withdraw the front and rear main bearing caps.
 A similar tool will pull the cam to withdraw the front bearing.
 Studs can be installed or removed without damage by tightening two nuts on the end and turning with opposing pressure on a pair of wrenches.
 The only way to make sure a screw fits a hole is to check fit it without the mating part.
 Holes collect crud and even boiling does not always get it out.
 Chasing the holes, that is cleaning them by loosely threading a tap in, is a particularly good idea if the engine has be previously “rebuilt”.
 If a proper tap is not available a few hack-saw cuts across the threads of an old stud will make a reasonable facsimile.